particuleio/website/content/blog/k8s-no-cloud.en.md

 ;; MSG SIZE  rcvd: 85
 ```

-We can see that CoreDNS is replying with our Metal Lb load balancer IP.
+We can see that CoreDNS is replying with our MetalLB load balancer IP.

 ### Quickly get up and running

-Throughout this guide, we set up CoreDNS, External DNS, Nginx Ingress and Metal
+Throughout this guide, we set up CoreDNS, External DNS, Nginx Ingress and MetalLB,
-LB, to provide a dynamics experience like the one provided with Cloud
+to provide a dynamics experience like the one provided with Cloud
 architecture.
 If you want to get started quickly, [check out our Flux repository
 with all the manifest used for this demo and
 more](https://github.com/clusterfrak-dynamics/gitops-template/tree/master/flux).

 [**Kevin Lefevre**](https://www.linkedin.com/in/kevinlefevre/)